Wakoma/OfflineAI/resources/tools.md

 Users without technical expertise in 3D printing/additive manufacturing would be able to type in a prompt or use a reference image to generate a 3D model which could be printed/built locally.
 For example one could type the dimensions of a mount or bracket, or hardware case, to produce a CAD model for local production.

+Individuals without specialized training can leverage these tools to create customized designs for 3D printing, potentially leading to local production of connectivity-related tools, educational models, and more.
+This fosters self-reliance and innovation at a grassroots level.

+On-demand repairs facilitated by AI-generated instructions.

 ## Trellis